SNAPSHOT-India stocks, bonds, rupee, swap, call at 0802 GMT

 -----------------------

-The benchmark BSE index up 0.42 percent and the broader NSE index 0.45 percent higher, in line with gains in global markets.
-Banking stocks surge.
+The benchmark BSE index up 0.25 percent and the broader NSE index 0.21 percent higher, led by gains in defensive stocks such as ITC Ltd on worries the selling spree by foreign investors might continue till year-end, while higher Asian shares underpin the broader market.

 RUPEE